nvelden/geneviewer/README.md

 ## GCVieweR

-**GCVieweR** is an R package designed for gene cluster visualizations.
-It allows side by side visualization of multiple clusters and has options to add a legend, labels, annotations, tooltips, customized scales, colors and much more.
+**GCVieweR** is an R package designed for drawing gene arrow maps.
+It allows side by side visualization of multiple gene clusters and has options to add a legend, labels, annotations, customized scales, colors, tooltips and much more.

 ## Installation

+**GCVieweR** is still in the development stage and not yet released on CRAN.
 You can install the development version of **GCVieweR** from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("nvelden/GCVieweR")
 ```

-## Example
+## Usage

 The below example demonstrates using **GCVieweR** to plot a gene cluster on a genomic sequence, using the start and end positions of each gene.
-The genes are grouped by class.
-Additional functions are used to include a title, labels, legend, and a scale bar.
+The genes are grouped by class and labels are added using the `GC_labels` function.

 ``` r
 library(GCVieweR)